 Kyleena must be removed after 5 years, but if you decide that you need continued pregnancy prevention, then your healthcare provider can place a new Kyleena during the same office visit.

-Kyleena is completely reversible.
+Kyleena is reversible.
 If you change your mind, your healthcare provider can remove Kyleena and you can try to become pregnant right away.
 There's no waiting period.